almostengr/fpp-weather-monitor-plugin/user_guide/settings.md

 # Plugin Settings

-Go to Status/Control > Weather Monitor (under Plugins subheading) to modify the settings for this plugin.
+On your Falcon Pi Player, go to Status/Control > Weather Monitor to modify the settings for this plugin.

 ## NWS Weather Station ID